 6.1 All adjudicators will evaluate all performers if possible. (dancers etc)

 6.2 An ensemble may perform short segments of their show without the use of the “drumline”.
 Prolonged and/or repetitive absences will negatively affect the score.

-6.3 The CDA will provide competing ensembles with a digital copy of their own adjudication sheets after each contest.
-Scores and recaps will be posted online on the dates indicated.
+6.3 The CDA will provide competing ensembles with a copy of their own adjudication sheets after each contest.
+Scores and recaps will be posted online at the convenience of the CDA.

 6.5 It is the responsibility of the Judges to rank the competing ensembles; as such, the Judges may not give identical scores in any caption to multiple ensembles competing in the same class.